helloworld9912/startup-deals/README.md

 Interested in link sponsorship?
 We're open to partnerships!
 Please reach out to us at @bap for more informations.

+### Useful Tip

+Don't hesitate to reach out directly to any startup tool provider you're interested in, or already paying for.
+Dropping them an email or initiating a chat to inquire about potential discounts for startups can uncover some of the best unlisted deals!
+This approach has led to finding exceptional offers that aren't publicly advertised.
+It's a simple yet effective strategy to stretch your budget further and secure valuable resources for your growing business.

 ## Payment Processors

 | Company | Deal | Conditions | Link |